Buy in Southampton City Centre

 City College – The largest further education college in Southampton.
-The college provides a range of courses to students from the local area, including NVQs, BTECs, Apprenticeships, ESOL programmes and Access courses.
+Most noteworthy, the college provides a range of courses to students from the local area, including NVQs, BTECs, Apprenticeships, ESOL programmes and Access courses.

 Road – There is a very good road network into and out of the City Centre.
 To the North is “The Avenue” (A33), which links straight to the M3 motorway.
 Westwards, the A3024 / A35 follow the docks out of the City towards Totton and the M27 towards Bournemouth.
 To the East, there is the A3025 heading towards Woolston and the A3024 towards Bitterne.

-Rail – The main Central Railway Station is located just off the main City Centre and offers a wide selection of direct routes including London (Waterloo) in approx. 1hour 10 min's.
+Rail – The main Central Railway Station is just off the main city centre with a wide selection of direct routes including London (Waterloo) in approximately 1hour 10 mins.

-Coach – Just behind the West Quay shopping Centre is the National Express Coach Station which offers a very comprehensive Coach network to all the main Towns and Cities in the UK as well as the main Airports.
+Coach – Just behind the West Quay shopping Centre is the National Express Coach Station.
+Furthermore, coaches go to all the main towns and cities in the UK as well as the main Airports.

-Bus – The main two Bus Route operators in the City are Bluestar and First Hampshire & Dorset, who offer a very comprehensive range of services throughout the City including Night Buses.
+Bus – The main two Bus Route operators in the City are Bluestar and First Hampshire & Dorset.
+Buses have comprehensive range of services throughout the City including Night Buses.
 The main City Centre bus stops are on Bargate Street, Portland Terrace and Hanover Buildings / Vincent’s Walk.

 Ferry – The main Isle of Wight ferry is operated by Red Funnel and sets sail from Town Quay, to Cowes on the Isle of Wight.
-There is a vehicle ferry which docks at East Cowes (approx. time 55 min) and a pedestrian only service that docks at West Cowes (approx. time 35 min's).
+There is a vehicle ferry which docks at East Cowes (approx. time 55 min).
+In addition, there is a pedestrian-only service that docks at West Cowes (approx. time 35 mins).
 There is also a small ferry operating between Hythe and Southampton.

 Cruise Ships – Southampton boasts a very large cruise terminal operated by P&O.